machinable-org/machinable/docs/index.md

     details: Run code and inspect results using the same abstraction.
 Check out the example below ⏬
   - icon: ⚡️
     title: Designed for rapid iteration
-    details: Spend more time componenting while relying on machinable to keep things organized.
+    details: Spend more time experimenting while relying on machinable to keep things organized.
   - icon: 💡
     title: Hackable and interactive
     details: Tweak, extend, override while leveraging first-class support for Jupyter as well as the CLI.